Vortitron/MiniDisplay/esphome/Loft/README.md

 - **More stable** with complex lambdas and multiple fonts
 - **Same price** as C3

-The 240×240 colour TFT requires ~170KB just for the framebuffer, which is why the ESP32-C3 couldn't handle it (kernel panic due to out of memory).
+The 320×240 colour TFT requires ~153KB for the framebuffer at 16-bit colour.
+This is at the memory limit for ESP32-WROOM (~520KB total RAM, ~200KB used by WiFi/system).
+The landscape orientation provides better horizontal space for charts without requiring more memory than portrait 240×320.

 ## Network Configuration